-Finite sequences of symbols can be easily handled by computers and programming languages.
+Finite sequences of symbols can be handled efficiently by computers and programming languages.
+Indeed one can argue that finite sequences of symbols are the prime data type for computers.
 We quote some code from the implementation of first-order logic in OCaml by John Harrison, where the syntactic categories are defined as inductive data types.